Overview¶

 Relocatable Installs

-CPS allows and encourages packages to specify locations relative to the package’s install prefix, which allows the user to choose where to install a pre-built package with no need to modify the installed files, or even to move an already-installed package to a different location.
+CPS allows and encourages packages to specify locations relative to the package’s installation prefix, which allows the user to choose where to install a pre-built package with no need to modify the installed files, or even to move an already-installed package to a different location.

 Requirement Hints